fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

  * This is optional if `inputPath` directives are given in each of the match directives.
 * `defaultOutputValue`
  * The value to output by default.
- * used if no `outputValue` is provided for a given match.
+ * Used if no `outputValue` is provided for a given match.
  * Optional if `outputValue` is provided for all matches
  * The meaning of `defaultOutputValue` is NOT "the output in case no case matches" but "the `outputValue` that should be used in a case where it has not been explicitly written".
 * `defaultOutputPath`
  * The output path used by default.
  * Used if no outputPath is provided for a given case.
- * Optional if `outputPath` is provided for all matches
+ * Optional if `outputPath` is provided for all matches.

 ___Within `match`/`noMatch`:___
-* `inputValue`
- * The value to check the input against.
- * this can also be implicitly provided as a key in the top-level of options block
- * Will always be interpreted literally (ie. no transforms allowed here)
 * `outputPath`
  * Path to output to if this case matches.
- * If not provided, the 'defaultOutputPath' will be used.
+ * If not provided, the `defaultOutputPath` will be used.
 * `outputValue`
- * Value to output to the outputPath if this case matches.
+ * Value to output to the `outputPath` if this case matches.
- * Value is interpreted as literal value unless it contains a `transforms` key
+ * Value is interpreted as literal value unless it contains a `transforms` key.
- * If not provided, the 'defaultOutputValue' will be used.
+ * If not provided, the `defaultOutputValue` will be used.
 * `inputPath`
  * The input path to match against.
- * overwrites 'defaultInputPath' for the given directive.
+ * overwrites `defaultInputPath` for the given directive.
 * `outputUndefinedValue`
- * This will cause the match directive to return `undefined` as output value, even if `outputValue` and `defaultOutputValue` are specified.
+ * This will cause the match directive to return `undefined` as an output value, even if `outputValue` and `defaultOutputValue` are specified.

-__only within `match`:__
+___Only within `match`:___
+* `inputValue`
+ * The value to check the input against.
+ * This can also be implicitly provided as a key in the top-level of options block.
+ * Will always be interpreted literally (ie. no transforms allowed here)
 * `partialMatches`
- * boolean flag, signifying whether this directive is allowed to match partly.
+ * Boolean flag, signifying whether this directive is allowed to match partly.
  * If any exact match can be made (even if it contains a partialMatches flag), this beats a partial match.
 Else the best partial match (ie. deepest matching) will be selected.
 Else the value from `noMatch` will be used.
  * If the two best partial matches are equally good, the first one listed will be returned.

 **Shorthand syntax**:

-ValueMapper support the shorthand syntax shown below.
-Here, the `<inputX>` entries are be interpreted as `inputValue` by the system.
+ValueMapper supports the shorthand syntax shown below.
+Here, the `<inputX>` entries are interpreted as `inputValue` by the system.
 If `<outputX>` are primitive datatypes (string, number or boolean), they will be used directly as output.
 Else they should be objects with the same format in the longhand syntax described above - excluding support the `inputValue` option.

 ```
 {